 Your baby should be able to have supervised tummy-time at least once a day.
 Tummy time can help your baby build stronger neck muscles and back muscles.
-It will also give them more control over their heads to distribute head pressure evenly.
+It will also give them more control over their heads so that they can distribute head pressure evenly.

 Helmets and head shapes

-Your baby’s doctor may recommend a molded helmet for your baby if the unevenness persists after repositioning at 6 months.
+Your baby’s doctor may recommend a molded helmet for your baby if the unevenness continues to persist after repositioning at 6 months.
 The custom-fitted helmet helps relieve pressure from the flattened side of your baby’s head.

-Molded helmets work best when used between the ages of 4 and 12 months.
-It is when the skull remains malleable, and brain growth is rapid.
-After age 1, the skull bones fuse, and head growth slows down; a molded helmet won’t be as effective.
+Molded helmets work best when they are used between the ages of 4 and 12 months.
+This is when the skull remains malleable and brain growth is rapid.
+After age 1, the skull bones fuse together and head growth slows down, a molded helmet won’t be as effective.